USEPA/CompTox-ExpoCast-httk/README.md

 * Users will need the freely available R statistical computing language: <https://www.r-project.org/>
 * Users will likely want a development environment like RStudio: <https://www.rstudio.com/products/rstudio/download/>
-* If you get the message "Error in library(X) : there is no package called ‘X’" then you will need to install that package:
+* If you get the message "Error in library(X) : there is no package called 'X'" then you will need to install that package:
-	From the R command prompt:
 ```
 install.packages("X")
 ```
 Or, if using RStudio, look for ‘Install Packages’ under ‘Tools’ tab.
+* Note that R does not recognize fancy versions of quotation marks ‘, ’, “, or ”.
+If you are cutting and pasting from software like Word or Outlook you may need to replace the quotation marks that curve toward each other with ones typed by the keyboard.

 ### Installing R package "httk"